 Best for: Families, lake enthusiasts, shopping lovers

 Known as the "City Between The Lakes," Mount Juliet offers suburban living with lake access and excellent shopping at Providence Marketplace.
-The area features new subdivisions, good schools, and family-friendly amenities.
+Features new subdivisions, good schools, and family-friendly amenities.

 Best for: Families, small-town atmosphere seekers